DHTMLX/docs-suite/docs/treegrid/api/treegrid_autoemptyrow_config.md

 # autoEmptyRow

-@short: adds an empty row after the last filled row in the TreeGrid
+@short: Optional.
+Adds an empty row after the last filled row in the TreeGrid

 @signature: {'autoEmptyRow?: boolean;'}